Father of dead Guatemalan boy heard rumors they could cross

 “He told us that (Felipe) was fine all day, that he was playing with other children.
 But then he said he felt bad and his stomach ached,” the stepsister said.

-Felipe told his father he didn’t know what was wrong with him and that it felt like something was stuck in his throat, Gomez Lucas said.
+Felipe told his father he did not know what was wrong with him and that it felt like something was stuck in his throat, Gomez Lucas said.

 The father said Felipe asked him not to cry because he “was not going to get better,” according to the boy’s stepsister.

-Felipe was taken to a hospital, and the father said he gave him to doctors, who soon informed him his son had died.
+Felipe was taken to a hospital, and the father said he gave the boy to doctors, who soon informed him his son had died.

+U.S. Customs and Border Protection said the boy displayed signs of illness Monday and was taken with his father to the hospital, where he was diagnosed with a cold and a fever and prescribed amoxicillin and ibuprofen.
+He was released that afternoon but returned in the evening with nausea and vomiting and died there just after midnight, CBP said.

+An autopsy performed on 8-year-old Felipe shows he had the flu, the New Mexico Office of the Medical Investigator said in a statement late Thursday, adding that more tests need to be done before a cause of death can be determined.

 Agustin Gomez was drowning in debt, Gomez Lucas said.
 He sold a piece of land to survive, but the money was not enough, so he decided to take out a loan and travel to the United States.